 It is the policy of Texas A&M International University that all faculty, administrators, staff, and students conduct themselves in a manner that does not compromise the values, integrity, reputation, and public trust of this University.
-In particular, the Honor Code at TAMIU is set forth in the following pages in order to give all employees and students general notice of prohibited academic conduct.
-It is the responsibility of the faculty, staff, administration, and students of TAMIU to become familiar with the information presented in the TAMIU Honor Code and to observe all regulations and procedures relating to the Code.
-In no case will the Honor Code be waived or an exception be granted because any party pleads ignorance of or contends that he or she was not informed of the regulations and procedures.
+In particular, the TAMIU Honor Code is set forth in the following pages in order to give all employees and students general notice of prohibited academic conduct.
+It is the responsibility of TAMIU faculty, staff, administration, and students to become familiar with the information presented in the TAMIU Honor Code and to observe all regulations and procedures relating to the Code.
+In no case will the Honor Code be waived or an exception be granted because any party pleads ignorance of or contends he or she was not informed of the regulations and procedures.